alexmorgad0/lisbon_housing_transport_analysis/README.md

 This dashboard helps compare affordability vs connectivity and discover which towns offer better value for commuters.

 If you want to know more here is the link for the dasboard.
-[Download Power BI Dashboard (.pbix)](housing_project_final.pbix) .
-Click on View Raw for download.
+[Download Power BI Dashboard (.pbix)](https://github.com/alexmorgad0/lisbon_housing_transport_analysis/raw/main/housing_project_final.pbix) .

 ---